 Thus, we believe there may be limits to the subsidiary exemption if an SPV's ownership interests are not wholly owned by one or more exempt PIVs.
-Lack of whole ownership may raise a question, depending on the facts and circumstances, as to whether beneficial owners of the SPV may be shielded from disclosure or whether the ownership interests of the SPV can be considered "controlled" by the PIV's GP RIA or RIA.
+Lack of whole ownership may raise a question, depending on the facts and circumstances, as to whether beneficial owners of the SPV may be shielded from disclosure or whether the ownership interests of the SPV can be considered entirely controlled by the PIV's GP RIA or RIA.

-Accordingly, if a GP RIA or an RIA of one or more PIVs has control over the ownership interests of a below-the-PIV entity, this entity arguably would be exempt from reporting under the subsidiary exemption, even if the exempt investment adviser's control is not a result of the SPV's sole ownership by a PIV or PIVs.
-As set out in the examples in response to Question 6 above, one factor to consider is whether an individual owns a 25% or greater ownership interest in, or exercises substantial control over, the below-the-PIV entity.
+Accordingly, if a GP RIA or an RIA of one or more PIVs has control over the ownership interests of a below-the-PIV entity (as discussed in scenario (d) in the response to Question 6 above), this entity arguably would be exempt from reporting under the subsidiary exemption, even if the exempt investment adviser's control is not a result of the SPV's sole ownership by a PIV or PIVs.
+However, as set out in the examples in response to Question 6 above, one factor to consider is whether an individual owns a 25% or greater ownership interest in, or exercises substantial control over, the below-the-PIV entity.
 In that situation, we believe the below-the-PIV entity may need to report its beneficial ownership information to FinCEN because otherwise a "beneficial owner" may be shielded from disclosure.
-Thus, for example, a PIV subsidiary that has owners with passive ownership interests may nevertheless be exempt under the "control" prong of the subsidiary exemption if it can be reasonably concluded that the below-the-PIV entity's ownership interests are controlled by an RIA or a GP RIA.30 In contrast, under-the-PIV entities with certain minority interest holders and/or persons outside the exempt investment adviser who exercise substantial control may need to report their beneficial ownership interests outside the exempt investment adviser who exercise substantial control may need to report their beneficial ownership interests and/or persons outside the exempt investment adviser who exercise substantial control may need to report their beneficial ownership to FinCEN.
+Thus, for example, a PIV subsidiary that has owners with passive ownership interests may nevertheless be exempt under the "control" prong of the subsidiary exemption if it can be reasonably concluded that the below-the-PIV entity's ownership interests are entirely controlled by an RIA or a GP RIA.31 In contrast, under-the-PIV entities with certain minority interest holders and/or persons outside the exempt investment adviser who exercise substantial control may need to report their beneficial ownership to FinCEN.